See a trading opportunity?

 - A range of high end customizable trading platforms

-- Automated trading software for algorithmic and social trading
+- Automated trading software for algorithmic trading, copy trading and social trading

 - Use the short selling option when prices are going down